 English

-When organizations embark on machine learning initiatives, they often focus predominantly on model architecture and training algorithms.
+When organizations start machine learning initiatives, they often focus predominantly on model architecture and training algorithms.
 However, the foundation of any successful ML system lies in its data—specifically, well-labeled data.
-Companies investing in robust data labeling architectures achieve 73% higher model accuracy and reduce their model development cycles by 58% compared to those treating labeling as an afterthought.
+Companies investing in reliable data labeling architectures achieve 73% higher model accuracy and reduce their model development cycles by 58% compared to those treating labeling as an afterthought.

 The Data Labeling Architecture Challenge